nelmio/NelmioSecurityBundle/README.md

 ### Cookie Session Handler:

 You can configure the session handler to use a cookie based storage.
+There are various reasons to do this, but generally speaking unless you have a very good one [you should avoid it](http://wonko.com/post/why-you-probably-shouldnt-use-cookies-to-store-session-data).

 **WARNING**: by default the session is not encrypted, it is your responsibility to properly configure the Encrypted Cookies section to include the session cookie (default name: session).
-The size limit of a cookie is 4KB, so make sure you are not storing object or long text into session.
+The size limit of a cookie is 4KB, so make sure you are not storing objects or long strings in the session.

     framework:
         session: